 The Creative Play Club

 The Creative Play Club is a research study done at a charted school in Pennsylvania in the form of an after-school programme.
 This club gave children the opportunity to play freely after school with an emphasis on hands-on activities.

 Children were observed playing with wooden blocks, fabrics, bottle lids, and cardboard tubes.

 The Creative Play Club draws on Reggio Emilia, Remida, the Creative Recycling Centre and Saturday Art Club.
 All of these perspectives value children’s choices and are centered around the belief that the knowledge children have inside is the most important and children need ample play opportunities to express themselves.

-Open-ended toys promote open-ended rich play, that encourages children to construct knowledge in innovative ways, and learn actively, while at the same time giving them a sense of self-worth.
-Also, open-ended toys grow with children and offer endless possibilities for play, they can be free or cheap and allow children space and freedom to express themselves through their “hundred languages” (Loris Mallaguzzi).
+An open-ended toy promotes open-ended play, that encourages children to construct knowledge in innovative ways, and learn actively, while at the same time giving them a sense of self-worth.
+Also, an open-ended toy grows with the child and offer endless possibilities for play, they can be free or cheap and allow children space and freedom to express themselves through their “hundred languages” (Loris Mallaguzzi).

 Hi.
 I am Monica, an experienced ESL teacher and early years student, mother to a preschooler and passionate reader.